 When you create a view by connecting to a Git repository, the view is added to

-your DVC Studio dashboard.
-You can dive deep into the views shown in your DVC
+your Iterative Studio dashboard.
+You can dive deep into the views shown in your

-Studio dashboard to explore all the ML experiments, visualize and compare them,
+Iterative Studio dashboard to explore all the ML experiments, visualize and

-and run new experiments.
-For this, open the view by clicking the view name (in
+compare them, and run new experiments.
+For this, open the view by clicking the

 A table will be generated as shown below.
 This includes metrics, hyperparameters and information about the datasets.
 All these values are flattened and neatly presented for you.